DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

       for the BigQuery query, not the project containing the BigQuery tables.
       * Add the `Logging -> Logs Writer` role.
 This is needed for GKE logs to appear at https://console.cloud.google.com/logs/viewer
-    * Work with the Dataset owner to identity a Google Group with read-only access to the dataset, that the service account can be added to.
-Add the service account to the Google Group.
+    * Add the service account to the readers Google Group.
   * Create cluster
     * Go to https://console.cloud.google.com/kubernetes/list and click `Create Cluster`
     * Change name to `elasticsearch-cluster`